Memetic-Block/arns-indexer/README.md

 ## Future Work
 1) Track ANT resolution failures in the database
 2) Archive ArNS and ANT records that expire
-3) Add postgres cluster support
+3) Runtime cluster support
+4) Postgres cluster support

 ## Contributing
 Feel free to open a pull request!